timothywarner/nodejs-demoapp/README.md

-# Node.js - Demo Web Application
+# Node.js - Demo Web Application for Ease in Learning GitHub!

+## About this Project

+This project is based on a fork of [benc-uk/nodejs-demoapp](https://github.com/benc-uk/nodejs-demoapp).
+All credit for the original code goes to [benc-uk](https://github.com/benc-uk).
+This fork includes additional modifications to suit my own use case, including CI/CD setup and deployment to Azure.

 This is a simple Node.js web app using the Express framework and EJS templates.